Compare The Best Broadband Plans

 Prior to the NBN’s extensive rollout, one of the best options for speedy internet was connecting to the pay TV cables which were owned by Telstra and Optus.
 Unfortunately, connection required one of these cables to be running directly past your home, which was only the case for a small number of people across the country.
-With the NBN’s rollout, the Optus cable is being shut down, while the Telstra cable will be upgraded by the NBN.
+With the NBN’s rollout, the Optus cable is being shut down, while the Telstra cable is being taken over and upgraded by the NBN.
 If you’re lucky enough to live somewhere with this technology, you’ll soon have access to high speed and reliable broadband.
 But if you’ve been subscribing to traditional cable broadband for years through Telstra or Optus, you may now have better, faster and cheaper options available to you.

-To ensure they delivered on their promise of providing everyone in Australia with NBN, a satellite called ‘SkyMuster’ was launched into orbit.
+To ensure they delivered on their promise of providing everyone in Australia with NBN, a pair of satellites called ‘SkyMuster’ were launched into orbit.
 The intention of SkyMuster was to give those who wouldn’t ordinarily be able to access the internet at all a way of connecting.
-Though it isn’t the best connection in the country, it still provides faster speeds than the best ADSL would offer, and is more than acceptable for standard internet use and streaming.
+Though it isn’t the fastest connection in the country, it still provides potentially better speeds than the best ADSL would offer, and is more than acceptable for standard internet use and streaming.
 It’s not as useful for gaming, though, because of the latency involved (the time it takes for the signal to get to the satellite and then back to Earth and to its destination).

 Mobile connections wouldn’t typically be thought of as a great option for a primary internet connection, but a huge amount of competition in the industry means you can suddenly get some pretty significant data inclusions on the 4G network for a decent price.
 Compared to fixed broadband, however, these limits are still generally fairly low, so if you’re a heavy streamer it might not be ideal, but for general internet use it’s a reasonable compromise for those without access to the other options.

-A forgotten name with the invent of the NBN, ADSL does still exist, and remains a viable connection option for many people.
-Though it certainly won’t provide the speeds that NBN connections are capable of, it is generally fast enough to stream in reasonable definition – particularly if you’re close to the local phone exchange, where download speeds of up to 24 Mbps are possible.
+A trusty old way of connecting to broadband for many years, ADSL does still exist, and remains a viable connection option for many people.
+Though it certainly won’t provide the speeds that most NBN connections are capable of, it’s generally fast enough to stream in high definition – particularly if you’re close to the local phone exchange, where download speeds of up to 24 Mbps are possible.
 Once the NBN has completely rolled out, ADSL will become a thing of the past – though you might be able to re-use your old modem as a router for the NBN!

 How to Choose Your Plan

 Broadband plans today exist to cater for internet users of all types.
-The needs different people can differ enormously, and it’s important to identify what your priorities are before you sign up with a service provider.
+The needs of different people can vary enormously, and it’s important to know what your priorities are before you sign up with a service provider.

-The number of people in your home, for example, is an obvious factor you need to take into consideration when looking for a plan.
-If you’re living by yourself you probably won’t need unlimited data – though it certainly doesn’t hurt, especially if you’re streaming Netflix nightly.
+The number of people in your home, for example, is an important thing to take into consideration when looking for a plan.
+If you’re living by yourself, you probably won’t need unlimited data – though it certainly doesn’t hurt, especially if you’re streaming Netflix nightly.

-Alternatively, maybe you need internet for your own business.
+Alternatively, maybe you need internet for a business you run yourself.
 In that case, seek out the business plans that are available with some providers.
 These can often provide a few added perks like priority support and a fixed IP address to give you more value for your dollar, and just need a valid current ABN to sign up.

 It wasn’t long ago that the idea of an unlimited data plan would only have entered the minds of those with a whole lot of room in their budget to blow on internet.
 Now, it’s basically the opposite.
-Virtually every internet provider will offer unlimited data in most of their plans – which makes sense, given only the lowest data-users would be able to stick to any sort of data restrictions.
-Today, we’re using the internet constantly for things that use up plenty of data – think Netflix, Stan and other streaming services.
+Virtually every internet provider offers unlimited data in most of their plans – which makes sense, in a world where much of our TV and movie entertainment is done via streaming in high definition, or even in 4K.
+And then there’s other data-hungry things like downloading games for the PC or consoles.
 Data usage is higher than it’s ever been, so for most households, unlimited data will be a priority.

 If you want it, you’ll generally be able to find a plan that suits you with no lock-in contract.
-In the past, if you wanted to change providers it could take weeks, as someone would have literally had to change cables to switch your network – with the NBN, however, this is a thing of the past.
-As a result many service providers want you to sign longer term contracts to keep you from leaving, but the vast majority will also offer no lock-in contracts to allow you to leave whenever you like – making it perfect for renters and those looking to move.
+In the ADSL era, if you wanted to change providers it could take weeks, as someone would have literally had to change cables at the exchange to port you over.
+With the NBN, however, this is a thing of the past.
+As a result, some providers want you to sign longer term contracts to keep you from leaving, but the vast majority will also offer no-contract plans to allow you to leave whenever you like – making it perfect for renters and those looking to move.
 If you don’t mind being locked in though, long-term plans can have their benefits, generally offering better value and a few added perks, such as a free modem/router or slightly cheaper monthly pricing.

 High Speed Broadband

 The NBN is, on the whole, significantly faster than what we were dealing with a few years ago.
 Just how fast your connection is, however, can vary quite a lot.
 When you choose your plan you’ll be asked to select a speed, with the faster speed tiers being more expensive (they cost your internet provider more to get from the NBN).
-Ideally, you should go for a plan on at least the 25/5 speed tier, but if you have a large family or particularly need or want very fast internet, a 50/20Mbps plan might be more suitable – especially with its much higher upload speed, which is essential for multiple high-data-use things to run smoothly.
+Ideally, you should go for a plan on at least the NBN 25 speed tier, but if you have a large family or particularly need or want very fast internet, the NBN 50 tier might be more suitable – especially with its much higher upload speed, which is essential for multiple high-data-use things to run smoothly.

 Australia’s veteran pay TV provider Foxtel also provides broadband.
 Bundling internet with your TV service can save you a ton of money, while enjoying the speed of the Telstra broadband network.